lynnfaraday/aresmush.com/_root/mush-101/game-of-words.md

 This isn't an excerpt from a western novel, though you'd be forgiven for thinking so.
 It's a transcript of gameplay from  [*Sweetwater Crossing MUSH*](http://sweetwatercrossingmush.wikidot.com/), an online game set in 1860's Nebraska Territory.

-*Sweetwater* is closed now, but it ran for two years, involved dozens of players, and generated over 500 scenes like the one above.
+*Sweetwater* is closed now, but it ran for over two years, involved dozens of players, and generated more than 500 scenes like the one above.
 They combined to tell a collaborative story about the townsfolk of Sweetwater Crossing – ranchers and outlaws, shopkeepers and schoolteachers.

 {{#pretty-image}}/assets/media/postpics/cowboys.jpg{{/pretty-image}}

 There are MUSHes for virtually any setting you can imagine:  science fiction, fantasy, historical, supernatural, superheroes and more.
 Many are based on popular books and TV shows.
 Others are wholly original.

 It may look more like a novel than a game, but a MUSH does have rules to keep things fun and fair for everyone involved.
-Everybody wins when they work together to tell a story.
+Even though it's a game, everybody wins when they work together to tell a story.

 ## Virtual Worlds